ufora/ufora/cppml/README.md

 	@type List = Nil of () -| Node of int, List;

 In particular, this syntax makes it easy to create simple tuples or tagged union types.
-These classes protect their members, have correct copy constructors and operator= functions.
+These classes expose simple interfaces that can be manipulated by cppml "match" statements, and also expose template metadata that makes it possible to automatically generate constructs such as serializers, python wrappers, and arbitrary tree transformations.

 CPPML consists of a program "cppml" which takes C++ code that has already been passed through a preprocessor and expands CPPML language extensions back into regular C++ code ready to be fed back into a compiler.

-gccml.py is a simple wrapper for gcc.
-If the first argument is a file ending in .cppml or .hppml, it preprocesses the file, passes it through CPPML, and then passes it back to gcc. eventually gccml.py will become a full wrapper for gcc to support the language exension.

-*********** RUNNING AND INSTALLATION ************
+## Running CPPML

-CPPML is written in OCaml, so you need OCaml installed. gccml.py is a python script, so you'll need python.
+CPPML is written in OCaml, so you need OCaml installed.

-Run "make cppml" to build the cppml binary, which you need in your path for gccml.py to work.
+Run "make cppml" to build the cppml binary.

-Run "gccml.py X.cppml <options> -o whatever.o" will compile X.cppml into an
-object file.

 Run "make test" to build the test app out of test.cppml as a simple example, and "./test" to run it.
 Check out test.cppml to see some example code.

-Use "-atomic_ops" within gccml.py to cause cppml to use atomic increment and decrement operations, making tagged unions thread safe.

-************ LANGUAGE EXAMPLES *************
+## Language Examples

 The extension @type allows us to easily declare tuples and tagged union types.
 For instance, to declare a type T1 which is a tuple of int and int, we write